Whatever Happened To ... The Kids Whose Lead Levels Were Off The Charts?

 Fuller is not so much hopeful as just plain determined.
 "This is a massive human rights violation and disaster," he says.
 "It has to get fixed.
 We have to keep pushing.
 We'll find a way."

 Susan Brink is a freelance writer who covers health and medicine.
-She is the author of The Fourth Trimester, and co-author of A Change of Heart.
+She is the author of The Fourth Trimester and co-author of A Change of Heart.